 Placement Exams and requirements are dependant on the degree program.
 Please see the Audition Overivew for those requirements.

 Students transferring from a California Community College may be exempted from some Lower Division SFSU courses in Music Theory, Ear-Training and Keyboard.
 Please contact Dr. Ginwala (firstname.lastname@example.org) or visit Assist.org to view the articulation agreement between your Community College and SFSU School of Music.

-The School of Music placement exams are only required for incoming Bachelor of Music and Graduate Music students.
+The School of Music placement exams are not requried for incoming Undergraduate Students.
 However, we do recommend all incoming Music students take the exams to ensure they are placed in classes appropriate to their skill level.
-Exams are administered on all audition days.
-To sign up for placement exams, please complete the School of Music Audition form.
+All exams are currently being offered remotely.
+To sign up for placement exams, please complete the Audition Submisson form located on the Online Audition Page.

 The theory exam assesses students’ knowledge of music theory in order to place them in the correct class.
-Incoming students may opt to enroll in MUS 130 (Music Fundamentals) in lieu of taking placement exams.
+Incoming undergrad students may opt to enroll in MUS 130 (Music Fundamentals) in lieu of taking placement exams.
 Students may not retake these tests once beginning studies in the SF State music program.

 The exam is divided into two parts: